 There are a few different ways that this level of interest in shorting Jack in the Box shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Jack in the Box.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Jack in the Box.

 Find out more about how you can short Jack in the Box stock.

 Dividend payout ratio: 23.88% of net profits

 Recently Jack in the Box has paid out, on average, around 23.88% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 1.8% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Jack in the Box shareholders could enjoy a 1.8% return on their shares, in the form of dividend payments.
 In Jack in the Box's case, that would currently equate to about $1.64 per share.

 While Jack in the Box's payout ratio might seem low, this can signify that Jack in the Box is investing more in its future growth.